 The relevant Investment Manager, sub-manager or investment advisor as QFI will also select brokers ("PRC Brokers") to execute transactions for the sub-fund in the PRC markets.
 The sub-fund may incur losses due to the acts or omissions of the PRC Brokers or the PRC custodian in the execution or settlement of any transaction or in the transfer of any funds or securities.
 The sub-fund will use PRC Brokers appointed by the Investment Manager, sub-manager or investment advisor to execute transactions in the PRC markets for the account of the sub-fund.
-The sub-fund may have difficulty in obtaining best execution of transactions in QFI permissible securities subject to restriction/limitations under applicable QFI regulations or operational constraints such as the restriction/limitation as to the number of brokers that the Investment Manager, sub-manager or investment advisor as QFI may appoint.
-If a PRC Broker offers the sub-fund standards of execution which the Investment Manager, sub-manager or investment advisor reasonably believes to be amongst best practice in the PRC marketplace, the Investment Manager, sub-manager or investment advisor may determine that they should consistently execute transactions with that PRC Broker (including where it is an affiliate) notwithstanding that they may not be executed at the best price and shall have no liability to account to the sub-fund in respect of the difference between the price at which the sub-fund executes transactions and any other price that may have been available in the market at that relevant time.
+The sub-fund may have difficulty in obtaining best execution of transactions in QFI permissible securities subject to restriction/limitations under applicable QFI regulations or operational constraints such as the restriction/limitation as to the number of brokers that the Investment Manager, sub-manager or investment advisor reasonably believes to be amongst best practice in the PRC marketplace, the Investment Manager, sub-manager, sub-manager or investment advisor reasonably believes to be amongst best practice in the PRC marketplace, the Investment Manager, sub-manager or investment advisor may determine that they should consistently execute transactions with that PRC Broker (including where it is an affiliate) notwithstanding that they may not be executed at the best price and shall have no liability to account to the sub-fund in respect of the difference between the price at which the sub-fund executes transactions and any other price that may have been available in the market at that relevant time.